RevenueHunt/docs/docs/how-to-guides/show-quiz-in-shop-app.md

 ## Managing Your Quiz in Shop app

-If the Shop Quiz feature has not been activated for your store automatically, you can manually set it up through the [App Settings](https://docs.revenuehunt.com/reference/app-settings/).
+If the Shop App feature has not been activated for your store automatically, you can manually set it up through the [App Settings](https://docs.revenuehunt.com/reference/app-settings/).

 1. **Open App Settings**: Navigate to the [`Shop App`](https://docs.revenuehunt.com/reference/app-settings/#shop-app-beta) menu within the [App settings](https://docs.revenuehunt.com/reference/app-settings/#shop-app-beta) to get started.
   ![how to show quiz in shop app settings](/images/manual_appsettings_shopapp_preview.png)